jgibbons-cp/datadog/kubernetes/python_library_injection_tracing/README.md

 dd-operator-datadog-operator-5f49c8c597-vzfg8   1/1     Running   0          6m44s
 ```

-2) Run the non-instrumented application
+2) Run the non-instrumented application (optional, but you get the point)

 ```
 # deploy